Davidjohnwilson/roh-data/README.md

-roh-data
+`roh-data`: a Python package to analyse Royal Opera House performances
 ========

-Python scripts to collect and analyse data from the Royal Opera House Collections.
+`roh-data` is a collection of Python scripts to gather and analyse data from the Royal Opera House Collections.

+###Installation

+###Usage

+###Future Work
+* Neaten up the page parsing - possibly use a third party package
+* More visualisation

+###Author
+This package was created by David John Wilson.
+For further information please contact the author.